 - Complete Guest Traveler Setup Form

-- Departmental admin will need to create a report utilizing their profile, selecting the guest/prospective employee as the traveler type, and the traveler’s name as the vendor.
+- Departmental admin will need to create a report utilizing their profile, selecting student as the traveler type and the traveler’s name as the vendor.

 - Once the vendor name is selected, then the report is tied to the traveler’s name and no longer in the name of the admin when information is transferred to Banner.